Skip to main content

 • Identify bottlenecks.

-6. Security:
+7. Security:

-• Do not log sensitive data.
+• Do not log sensitive data in logs or attributes.

 • Respect data protection laws.